0xProject/0x-docs/docs/0x-swap-api/api-references/overview.md

 * [GET /swap/v1/price](/0x-swap-api/api-references/get-swap-v1-price) - `/price` is nearly identical to `/quote,` but with a few key differences. /price does not return a transaction that can be submitted on-chain; it simply provides us the same information.
 Think of it as the "read-only" version of `/quote`.
 * [GET /swap/v1/source](/0x-swap-api/api-references/get-swap-v1-source) - Returns the liquidity sources enabled for the chain.

+## Authentication

+0x authenticates your API requests using your account’s API keys.
+Once you’re set up, ensure that you specify your key with the `0x-api-key` header parameter in your requests.

+You can create, access or revoke your API keys via the **[0x Dashboard](https://dashboard.0x.org)**.

 ## Versioning

 Each 0x HTTP API `path` is versioned independently using URI versioning.
 The format is: `https://api.0x.org/<path>/<version>/<endpoint>`.